-It began with William Penn’s founding vision of Philadelphia as a “greene countrie towne” with streets named after trees.
-More than 300 years later, we still take pride in his original plan with civic squares and intimate, walkable tree-lined streets.
+More than 300 years after William Penn’s founding vision of Philadelphia as a ‘greene countrie towne’ with streets named after trees, we still take pride in his original plan with vibrant civic squares and walkable tree-lined streets.
 Donors to the Plant Center City program will enable Center City District to sustain Penn’s vision for generations to come.